The Palace (2013 film): Plot

 Yinxiang's visions are then restored by now although he still doesn't know that the woman visiting him all along has been Chenxiang.
 Liuli, after being found of her involvement with the ninth Prince, tried to escape the palace by trying to convince Yinxiang that she will tell him the real identity of the woman he truly loves if he prepared a horse for her to escape the palace and with some money.
 However, Yinxiang found that Liuli played a trick on him and refused to tell him, attempting to run away from the palace only to be shot with arrows to death as ordered by the Emperor.

 It turned out that the Yongzheng Emperor knows the real identity of the mystery woman all along being Chenxiang but ordered her that no one can tell Yinxiang because the latter still has a lot to achieve in the palace and will be distracted by Chenxiang if he found out.

-Time passed and Chenxiang's time to leave the palace has come as she now has come of age (in the past when you turn 25 you can leave the palace), and the emperor was generous to offer her 100 golden taels.
+Time passed, and Chenxiang's time to leave the palace has come as she now has become 25, and the emperor was generous to offer her 100 golden taels.

 Before she leaves the palace and said her goodbye to her eunuch friend, she went to visit the abandoned part of the palace one last time to reminisce where she first met Yinxiang, only to found out that he was already there waiting for her.
 He finally realized that it was Chenxiang all along who he truly loved from the beginning.
 He declared his love to her and promised that he will never separate from her ever again and would rather leave the palace if they cannot be together.

 The movie ends with both of them eventually reuniting in happiness.